tyleragreen/notetime/README.md

 `*-source-pages <pages>`|
 `*-source-institution <institution>`|

-Unrecognized keywords are ignore when building a note.
+Unrecognized keywords are ignored when building a note.

 ### Note Body